robertmand/FAIR-DaSH/_episodes/ep2.md

 > {: .solution}
 >
 {: .challenge}

+Controlled vocabularies:
+A controlled vocabulary is a dictionary of terms you use when producing metadata and data.
+Controlled vocabularies are often shared between databases and communities of practice, so by using them you can allow data from different sources to be merged.
+In the figure below data from 2 different sources can be merged since they use the same ID from the taxonomy database.
+THe taxonID in this example is the controlled vocabulary uniting the 2 datasets.
+Note also, that organismName is also a control vocabulary.

+To give another example where using controlled vocabularies is useful: if you are collecting clinic data and want to include a field “sex at birth”, you would assign a controlled vocabulary to this field:  [“male”, “female”, “unknown”].
+By doing this, you are limiting data entry to these 3 terms.
+ The use of controlled vocabularies prevents confusion and duplication caused by free text data entry, for example [“male”, “Male”, “man”, “m”, “female”, “FEMALE”, “woman”, “unknown”, “blank”, “n/a”], noting that free-text requires curation (correction) before analysis can occur.
 ### Recommended reading
 If you want to learn more about how to describe your data with metadata visit the [RDMkit page on how to manage metadata](https://rdmkit.elixir-europe.org/metadata_management.html).